-Day of treatment cycle Dose of GAZYVA Rate of infusion For management of IRRs that occur during infusion, refer to Table 5 Cycles 2-6 or 2-8 Maintenance Day 1 Every 2 months until progression or up to 2 years 1000 mg If no IRR of Grade ≥3 occurred during Cycle 1: 100 mg/hr for 30 minutes, then 900 mg/hr for approximately 60 minutes.
-If an IRR of Grade 1-2 with ongoing symptoms or a Grade 3 IRR occurred during the previous SDI infusion, administer obinutuzumab at the standard infusion rate (see Table 3).
+Day of treatment cycle Dose of GAZYVA Rate of infusionFor management of IRRs that occurduring infusion, refer to Table 5 Cycles 2-6 or 2-8 Day 1 1000 mg If no IRR of Grade ≥3 occurred during Cycle 1: 100 mg/hr for 30 minutes, then 900 mg/hr for approximately 60 minutes.
+Maintenance Every 2 months until progression or up to 2 years 1000 mg If an IRR of Grade 1-2 with ongoing symptoms or a Grade 3 IRR occurred during the previous SDI infusion, administer obinutuzumab at the standard infusion rate (see Table 3).